GLOBAL MARKETS-Stocks, dollar stumble ahead of Fed, BOJ meetings

 "There is a chance that the Fed could surprise with a bit of hawkishness on Wednesday.
 The dollar hasn't really strengthened and the S&P 500 is back near its all-time high, so they could certainly test the market."

-Sterling, meanwhile, had hit its highest in over a month after a UK media blitz from President Barack Obama calling for Britain to stay in the European Union saw bookmakers lengthen the odds on a Brexit vote in June.
+Britain's sterling, meanwhile, had hit its highest in over a month after a UK media blitz from President Barack Obama calling for Britain to stay in the European Union saw bookmakers lengthen the odds of a Brexit vote in June.

 "If one of our best friends is in an organisation that enhances their influence and enhances their power and enhances their economy, then I want them to stay in it," Obama said.

-The subdued start to the week for Europe's markets, was further compounded by an unexpected dip in German business morale amid simmering global growth concerns.
+The subdued start to the week for Europe's stock markets, was further compounded by an unexpected fall in German business morale data.

-The Munich-based Ifo economic institute said its business climate index, which surveys around 7,000 firms, edged down to 106.6 in April compared to a forecast of a rise to 107.0.
-That was still well above the survey's long-term average, but also its fourth fall in five months.
+The Munich-based Ifo economic institute said its business climate index, which surveys around 7,000 firms, dipped to 106.6 in April compared to a forecast of a rise to 107.0.

-"The mood in the German economy is good but not euphoric," Ifo economist Klaus Wohlrabe said, citing concerns about weakening exports -- traditionally Germany's main growth driver -- linked to a slowdown in the United States and China.
+One of IFO's top economist said the mood in the German economy was still good, however, albeit not euphoric.

 BOJ MEETING